 Head to one of the best districts in Pittsburgh: Oakland.
 Home to 3 universities, world-class museums, historic buildings and incredible gardens, Oakland is definitely one of the best Pittsburgh places to see.

 Pro Tip: Most of our district discovery focuses on the Schenley Farms National Historic District, which is a sub-district that is listed on the National Register of Historic Places.
-We highlight the best places to see below!

 Pro Tip: In addition to short stacks, Pamela’s offers a full range of favorite breakfast foods – including their famous Lyonnaise potatoes!